Sourav365/RTL-to-GDS-Flow-of-an-8-Bit-ALU/README.md

 ```

 We can also do without the IO pads as of now.
 Considering only the Core area.
-[Link](https://www.youtube.com/watch?v=odMKqvrAz3s)
+So for this, required files are - [Link](https://www.youtube.com/watch?v=odMKqvrAz3s)

+1. netlist.v (Generated after synthesys)
+2. constraint.sdc (Generated after synthesys)

-Run the Innovus tool
+### Run the Innovus tool

 ```
 cd Sourav/alu_design_2/innovus